jamieapps101/webMeter/README.md

 To Do Soon:
-* Create JS to attach to controls section
+* Create JS to attach to controls section &#x2611;
-* add websocket object
+* add websocket object &#x2611;
-* Add sanity checks/validation to that
+* Add sanity checks/validation to that &#x2612;
-* Add some CSS to actually make the thing look useable
+* Add some CSS to actually make the thing look useable &#x2612
-* Rearrange bottom inputs into a grid
+* Rearrange bottom inputs into a grid &#x2612;
-* Add the graphing functionality using plotly.js
+* Add the graphing functionality using plotly.js &#x2612;
-* create a repeat polling function/look into sockets with an interrupting function to allow refresh on update
-* Build hardware
+* Build hardware &#x2612;
-* write firmware
+* write firmware &#x2612;
-* test
+* test &#x2612;

 To Do At Some Point:
-* make it mobile friendly
+* make it mobile friendly &#x2612
-* export graph
+* export graph &#x2612
-* add server style script for longer data logging
+* add server style script for longer data logging &#x2612
-* add battery measurements/estimates to monitor hardware health
+* add battery measurements/estimates to monitor hardware health &#x2612
-* add cookies to remember previous device IP, update rate and unit settings
+* add cookies to remember previous device IP, update rate and unit settings &#x2612